oracle-livelabs/security/oci-kms/create-connection/create-connection.md

 Estimated Time: -- minutes

-### About THALES CipherTrust manager
+### About THALES CipherTrust Manager
+CipherTrust Cloud Key Manager (CCKM) solution is part of the Thales CipherTrust Manager.
+It is designed to address enterprise needs for encrypting data in the cloud while retaining custodianship of encryption keys, to comply with data security mandates in cloud storage environments.
+The solution uses an already-installed CipherTrust Manager (CM) as the underlying appliance that generates, stores, and retrieves encryption keys used by the CCKM servers.
+The keys and CCKM are administered by a Webbased graphic interface (Management Console), Command Line Interfaces (CLI) and command-line utilities.
+The encryption keys are maintained on the Thales CipherTrust Manager Appliance.
+CipherTrust Cloud Key Manager is delivered as a virtual appliance that can be installed either on-premises or in the Cloud.
+The features and functionality are the same for both deployment scenarios.
-CipherTrust Manager is hosted outside of OCI.
+In this lab, CipherTrust Manager is hosted outside of Oracle Cloud Infrastructure.
 The tenant you have been provided with is a Thales Cloud Solution, but the concept would be exactly the same using a CipherTrust Manager instance you are already running in your Company DataCenter for example.
-In both cases, using a KMS outside of OCI provides greater segregation of duty which might be required by your company security policy or to answer compliance requirements.
+In both cases, using a KMS outside of OCI provides greater segregation of duty which answers advanced compliance mandates contained in your company security policy or compliance requirements.

 ### Objectives